Table of Contents

 For a deeper Lindy walkthrough, see Lindy for sales ops: a 30-day rollout.
 For the wider field, see best AI automation tools for ops leads.

-This review is two workflows, 30 days, one team.
-We have not run a five-team comparison or a year-long longitudinal study.
-Your tool-call loop frequency, memory blowup rate, and rate-limit pressure will depend on your traffic shape, your model choice, and your tools’ latency characteristics.
-Treat the cost numbers as a baseline; expect variance.
+This is two workflows, 30 days, one team.
+The patterns hold across both.
+The exact numbers will not.
+Your tool-call loop frequency, memory blowup rate, and rate-limit pressure track your traffic shape, your model choice, and your tools' latency.
+Treat the cost figures as a baseline and expect variance on either side.

 FAQ